preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: search-new-category.png

 1. Add a name for the search category under Title.
-2. Select a search resulta source from the list.
+2. Select a search result source from the list.
 3. Type the search query.
 (More information will added about this soon).
 4. Decide if search result will take wild card characters into account.
-5. Select one or more Search templates.
+5. Select one or more search templates.
 (More information will be added sbout this soon).
 6. Save the new search category.

 The Quick Search tab